KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 Applying a 2U Hydro -> 1U Cryo aura will cause the enemy to be affected by both Frozen and Hydro.
 However, applying a 1U Cryo -> 2U Hydro will only cause the enemy to be affected by Frozen.

 **Evidence:**
-In [this video](https://youtu.be/wTNjwEvPrEk), in the first situation I apply 1U Cryo with Ganyu, then 2U Hydro with Childe, and the enemy is only affected by Frozen, as displayed by Diluc only shattering when hitting the enemy with a heavy Pyro attack.
+In [this video](https://youtu.be/wTNjwEvPrEk), in the first situation I apply 1U Cryo with Ganyu, then 2U Hydro with Childe, and the enemy is only affected by Frozen, as displayed by Diluc only Shattering when hitting the enemy with a heavy Pyro attack.
 However, in the second situation, I apply 2U Hydro with Childe, then 1U Cryo with Ganyu, and the enemy is affected by Frozen and Hydro, as displayed by Diluc vaporizing with a heavy Pyro attack.

 **Significance:**
 More knowledge about how Frozen interacts with underlying auras, possibly better rotations